Inflanet: Training the Next Generation of Inflammation Experts

-Since early 2021, the LPHI laboratory has been coordinating an international project dedicated to the study of the inflammation process.
-Inflanet networks eight universities and research centers as well as two companies in 7 European Union countries.
-Inflanet is not only an innovative interdisciplinary research project, but also a training program with 15 thesis grants to train future European inflammation experts.
+Since early 2021, the LPHI laboratory has been coordinating an international project dedicated to the study of the inflammatory process.
+Inflanet brings together eight universities and research centers, as well as two companies, across seven European Union countries.
+This makes it not only an innovative interdisciplinary research project but also a training program that includes 15 PhD fellowships to train the next generation of European experts in inflammation.

 15 doctoral students

-Each of these twelve organizations, including our industrial partners, has been asked to recruit one or two PhD students, and the University of Montpellier and the LPHI laboratory have recruited three, making a total of 15 future inflammation experts involved in the project until the end of February 2025.
-With backgrounds in biology, mathematics, physics and genome research, they are all taking part in the collective scientific project entitled "Training European Experts in Inflammation: from the molecular players to animal models and the bedside".
+These twelve institutions, including industrial partners, are each required to recruit one or two doctoral students; the University of Montpellier and the LPHI laboratory have even recruited three, bringing the total to 15 future experts in inflammation who will be involved in the project through the end of February 2025.
+Coming from various fields (biology, mathematics, physics, genomics), they are all participating in the collective scientific project titled“Training European Experts in Inflammation: from the molecular players to animal models and the bedside.”
 Each year, a seminar brings together all participants.
-It's an opportunity not only to take stock of work in progress, but also to encourage interaction and learning.
-The Inflanet collaborative research project also includes a training component designed to strengthen interdisciplinary and intersectoral cooperation.
+It is an opportunity to review ongoing work, but also to foster interactions while enhancing learning.
+This is because the Inflanet collaborative research project also includes a training component designed to strengthen interdisciplinary and intersectoral cooperation.

 Mandatory immersion

-A wide range of workshops are scheduled throughout the project to complement the students' initial training: research management, intellectual property, open science, MOOCs, serious games, writing funding applications...
-Not forgetting in-depth discussions on ethics, responsibility and diversity in research.
-Another special feature of the project is the " secondment ", a kind of supervised internship. " Doctoral students are obliged to spend at least one secondment in at least one laboratory or with one of the network's industrial partners," explains Veronika Peciarova, Inflanet project manager.
-Currently, a PhD student from CNRS and a PhD student from the University of Leiden in the Netherlands are in Montpellier for two months, while Resul, a PhD student in biology from Montpellier, is currently in Bratislava working with a team of mathematicians on the identification of immune cells.
+Thus, throughout the project, students are offered substantive training that complements their initial education through a wide-ranging schedule of workshops: research management, intellectual property, open science, MOOCs, serious games, grant proposal writing… Not to mention in-depth discussions on ethics, responsibility, and diversity in research.
+Another unique feature of the project is the“secondment,” a type of supervised internship.“Ph.D. students are required to complete at least one secondment —a period of secondment—in at least one laboratory or at an industrial partner within the network,” explains Veronika Peciarova, Inflanet project manager.
+Currently, a PhD student from the CNRS and a PhD student from Leiden University in the Netherlands are spending two months in Montpellier, while Resul, a biology PhD student from Montpellier, is currently in Bratislava working with a team of mathematicians on the identification of immune cells.

-The twelve project partners who receive doctoral students as part of the Inflanet project:
+The twelve project partners that host doctoral students as part of the Inflanet project:

 France